 Using AgTech to monitor fresh produce consignments through the supply chain from farm to retailer improves produce quality and customer satisfaction.

 Department of Agriculture and Fisheries (DAF) senior horticulturist Andrew Macnish is leading a project to help Australian export chains improve the outturn quality of fresh produce in Asian markets through the adoption of monitoring technologies and decision aid tools.

-The Supply Chain Innovation team have developed a series of factsheets and videos for agribusinesses and exporters.
+The Supply Chain Innovation team have developed resources you can use.

 Andrew describes the AgTech they are evaluating and developing for monitoring export supply chains.